mauristofeles/hunting_complex_poles/README.md

 # hunting_complex_poles
-Python code for the paper
+Python code that reproduces the numerical results of the paper:
 "Extracting an accurate model for permittivity from experimental data : Hunting complex poles from the real line"

 Elaborated by: